vanNimwegenLab/vngMoM/ReadMe.md

 ## Appending experimental conditions

 By default, the naming of MoMA files don't encode details of the conditions used in each experiment.
-For this purpose, we define a dataframe (`condition_ts`) that describes the details of a given condition (that might have been used over several replicate experiments), and a named vector (`date_cond`) that maps each experiment to a given condition; the values of `date_cond` must be found in `condition_ts` and each entry must be named with the date of an experiment.
+For this purpose, we define a dataframe (`myconditions`) that describes the details of a given condition (that might have been used over several replicate experiments) and where corresponding data are located (so as to map each experiment to a given condition).

 This information is appended to `myframes` and parsed to identify the following variables for each row: in which medium the cells currently are (`medium`), how long has elapsed since the last medium switch (`m_start`), and how many time they have seen this medium already (`m_cycle`).